Mirideth sighed “You know I loathe when you call me that.”

 Several hours later, the train arrived in the town of Hollington.
 One of the very few large settlements on the arid hellscape of a planet.
 As she stepped off onto the platform, Mirideth noted that the night on this planet was only slightly cooler than the day.
 How anyone lived here was beyond her ability to grasp.
 Her AR glasses led the way, having unpolarized in the darkness.
 The streets were fairly empty, it seemed people rarely stayed outside long on this planet.

 Mirideth walked alone through the quiet streets of Hollington.
 It was a small city, buildings rarely extended more than three stories tall, though they were packed closely, to minimize time spent outdoors.
 She wasn’t far from her destination now.
 The time was coming when she’d reach the point of no return.
 Was she ready?
 Could anyone be ready?
 No one had done this before, not that she knew of, anyway.
 But she’d been told of it, researched it, found the place where it could be done, stolen the money for the procedure, she was ready as it was possible to be.
 She wanted this.
-Soon she would be reborn, as an undying goddess.
-It would be glorious.
+Needed it.

 Finally, she arrived at the building.
 It was an unremarkable thing, made of sandstone bricks and concrete.
 A sign was hung on the wall above the entrance, reading ‘Angel’s House of Mods’ and on a smaller sign beneath ‘est. 4389’ Only four years ago… Mirideth thought, with a small amount of trepidation.
 No going back once I walk through that door…